(Searches and filters our Q&A list below).

 Q: Can I book an excursion?

 We offer an extensive programme of excursions and tours through our agent West African Tours, which can be booked in The Gambia.
-Payment can be in Dalasi, Sterling or by Mastercard, the surcharge is 5%, however this can be subject to change.
-We are not able to accept visa credit cards for excursions.
+Payment can be in Dalasi, Sterling or by Mastercard, the surcharge is 5%, however this can be subject to change without notice.
+If you are paying by Travellers Cheques the surcharge is 2.5%.
+Unfortunately we are unable to accept visa credit cards for excursions.

 Q: What form of payment do you accept in the UK?

 - Visa Electron (through our call centre)